20 Things I Thought Mattered Before Having Kids - Baby Chick

 Every time I get dressed, I’m met by my keloid C-section scar, wider hips, and a happier heart.
 A more humble yet somehow prouder heart.
 This body has been through a lot yet is stronger than ever.
 And that’s pretty incredible!
 I also need to remember that my daughter loves me as I am.
 She may not know it yet, but she is my clone.
 I’ll never let her hear me speak negatively about my untameable curls that she inherited or anything else I appreciated less than I should have in the past.

-2. Other people’s opinions.
+2. Other People’s Opinions

 Everyone has one on everything.
 Baby names for future kids?
 I’ve learned to be careful about who I share with.
 Bed-sharing vs. sleep training?
 We won’t go there.
 Staying home or going back to work?
 Don’t even get me started.
 I could argue passionately, but I don’t feel the need to do so these days.
 Everyone has opinions.
 I thought they mattered before having kids, but I’ve learned they simply don’t anymore.
 I trust my ability to make the best decisions for myself and my family as a wife and mom, and that’s all my family needs from me.
 Period.

-3. Job titles.
+3. Job Titles

 I applaud those climbing their career ladders if that works for them and is best for them and their families.
 As for me, since becoming a mom, I’ve learned I can be – and am – perfectly content in that role.
 For many years, I stressed out trying to be the best professional I could be.
 I spent my days staying up until the late hours of the night grading papers, writing lesson plans, creating engaging activities for my students, and catching up on parent correspondence.
-I worked hard for my degrees and wasn’t about to let down my students (or their families).
+I worked hard for my degrees and wasn’t about to disappoint my students (or their families).

 Now, as a mom of the most wonderful toddler I could ever dream of with baby #2 on the way, I’m lucky enough to stay home and dedicate mostly all of my waking moments to my children.
 The title of “mom” continues to go unpaid, unappreciated, and undervalued by society.
 Nonetheless, it’s a vital one.
 It’s everything I’ve ever dreamed of, and I can’t see myself caring as much about any other title.

-4. Perfection in my work.
+4. Perfection in My Work

 Having kids makes you realize life is about more than achieving perfection in your daily endeavors.
 While I no longer have a traditional job title (although being a stay-at-home mom is 100% a real, hard, around-the-clock job), I consider my work in raising my children to be the most critical work I’ve ever done.
 That being said, if you’re a type-A mom like me, you know having kids instantly pushes you to accept imperfections in the day-to-day.